 Diane Hatz is a social entrepreneur working to create a more healthful, sustainable, equitable world, with a strong focus on food and farming.

-As Founder & Executive Director of the nonprofit Change Food, Hatz aggregates the best of the best already working toward healthy food change, amplifies their voices through events and programs, and advances the work and the goal of the food movement – to provide healthy, safe, delicious, fair food for ALL.
+As founder & executive director of the nonprofit Change Food, Hatz aggregates the best of the best already working toward healthy food change, amplifies their voices through events and programs, and advances the work and the goal of the food movement – to provide healthy, safe, delicious, fair food for ALL.
 She is a bridge builder and connector, bringing together various aspects of a field or movement in order to foster collaboration and create more powerful change.

 She has appeared in many publications and media outlets, including The New York Times, NPR, Grist, More Magazine, Fine Cooking and Vegetarian Times.
-She is a prolific writer and on occasion can be found hosting or on a panel about sustainable food.

 Hatz has an MA in Creative Writing from Antioch University, a BS in Business Administration and Marketing from the University of Delaware, and a Minor in Philosophy.
 She is currently working on her second novel.
 In her spare time, she can be found fostering rescue dogs and helping at rescue adoption events.
 Her claim to fame is having The Relay, her fanzine on The Who, inducted into the Rock and Roll Hall of Fame and Museum.